The Board of Directors

 Susan joined the board and became Treasurer of Legacy Farms with the hope of using her business and accounting skills to benefit a local non-profit group.
 Since becoming involved with Legacy Farms, she has learned a lot about autism and the special needs community and is passionate about establishing a residential farmstead in Northern Virginia for adults with autism and other developmental challenges.

-Michelle Lautenschlager: Community and Volunteer Resource
+Michelle Lautenschlager: Chair / Volunteer Coordinator

 Bill Lochten: Business Development